 The goal is to provide all people with access to safe water sources and sanitation.
 We do our part by ensuring highest hygiene standards through our products.
 Two of our core products, PEX-b and PERT, are used for the production of water pipes.
 Their technological advantages make it possible to significantly reduce germ deposits – inside the pipes and consequently also in us humans.

-Aligned with Sustainable Development Goal 8 (SDG 8) for Decent Work and Economic Growth, Plastrans is deeply committed to regional value creation through sustainable practices.
-We prioritize regional partnerships and sourcing of renewable resources to foster environmentally friendly employment opportunities and green jobs.
-Under the umbrella of Ghazan Global being invested in the companies BiologiQ and CO2BioClean, Plastrans engages in close cooperation with BiologiQ and CO2BioClean and in the promotion of sustainable material solutions based on the locally available feedstocks starch and CO2.
+Aligned with Sustainable Development Goal 8 (SDG 8) for Decent Work and Economic Growth, Plastrans is deeply committed to fostering regional value creation through sustainable practices.
+We prioritize regional partnerships and the sourcing of renewable resources to promote environmentally friendly employment opportunities and green jobs.

 At Plastrans, we clearly stand behind the UN Sustainable Development Goal 10 (SDG 10) and have deeply rooted the principles in our organization.
 Diversity at all levels, from origin and cultural background to gender and age, ensures mutual understanding, an open corporate culture, and thus interaction on an equal footing.
 This understanding of each other is our basis for preventing any unequal treatment.
 This is why we have not only specifically laid down equality in our Code of Conduct, but also live it every day.